 and made with Rayon/polypropelene fabric blend.

-Inside the mattress, you will find one or two air chambers, depending on the size of your mattress.
-Sleep Number calls this “DualAir™ adjustability” and it allows you to adjust firmness and support on each side of the bed to your Sleep Number setting.
+Inside the mattress, people will find one or two air chambers, depending on the size of their mattress.
+Sleep Number calls this “DualAir™ adjustability” and it allows people to adjust firmness and support on each side of the bed to their Sleep Number setting.

 The hoses to pump air into the chamber are 4ft in length.

 The C2 model does not have any foam layers inside the mattress but it does have a soft filling sewn into the top of the mattress.
 I’ve gotten several different answers when I asked what the filling it seems to be some sort of fiberfill material.

 While the top of the mattress has the ability to be zipped on/off, it is not recommended that people remove or wash any part of their mattress.

 Overall, the C2 model is made up of a soft zip-off top layer that has soft fiberfill sewn into the mattress top and then the adjustable air chamber(s) below.